Pulse width modulation (PWM) is an electrical control and measurement technique.

 It's based on the idea that a digital signal switching on and off (high voltage to low voltage) at a high enough frequency will be treated as an equivalent to a steady analog signal.

-In a circuit controlled by an anolog voltage, there is considerable power used because of the continuous current flow in the load.
+In a circuit controlled by an analog voltage, there is considerable power used because of the continuous current flow in the load.
 This creates a great deal of wasted power being lost as heat.

 On the other hand digital systems only generate heat when the voltage is at a high level.
 In PWM control applications, this can be a very small amount of time.